owkin/GrAIdient/Docs/Concepts/TRAINING.md

 layer1 -> layer2 -> ... -> layer42

 Let us suppose that the model links are initialized so as its "hard resources".
-We want to go through the typical training flow:
+We want to go through one typical step of the training flow:

 ```swift
 // Let us assume data is defined.